natesholland/TrippleTacToe/README.md

 TrippleTacToe
 ============
-A game I will be making
+A game I will be makin
 It will be a tic tac toe game of tic tac toes